Leamsi9/ismaelvelasco.dev/cl7f23mf808vp1unv9af15w7r.md

 It would take [planting 2 million trees and growing them for 10 years](https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator) to compensate for that one year of WordPress.

-The problem is that by then, the emissions would reach over 10 times the accumulated tonnes of CO2.
-I say more than 10 times because WordPress has been growing at an average annual rathe of 15%, so a decade of emissions woud be closer to 1.5 million tonnes of CO2 (around 20,000 oil tankers of gasoline).
+The problem is that by then, the emissions would reach 10 times the accumulated tonnes of CO2.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1661791631493/HaiEEvj2C.png align="left")